 Students who successfully complete the Academy will receive a $1,000 award at the end of the program.
 Students will also receive support for public transportation to and from the Pitt campus to attend the Academy.

-Interested applicants without access to a computer/tablet and/or without reliable access to the internet can and should apply.
+Interested applicants without access to a computer without reliable access to the internet can and should apply.
 The program provides necessary technical support for participants.

 This engaging and interactive experience will include field trips for students to witness public health in action, opportunities to meet public health students and professionals, and a mentorship program matching Academy students with a Pitt Public Health faculty member.

 WEEKS 1 & 2

 Learn core public health concepts and career opportunities through case-based interactive lectures, exercises, and panel discussions.

 Work on case studies and inquiry-based research projects, with emphasis on public health skill-building such as critical thinking and teamwork.

 COVID-19 Vaccine Requirement